Petersen helps Kings beat Blues 2-1 for 6th straight win

 MORNING SKATE

 Blues C Tyler Bozak, who hasn’t played since taking a big hit from Mark Stone on Jan.
 26, did not skate Wednesday morning.
-After skating the past two days, Bozak is “not feeling ready yet,” according to coach Craig Berube. … RW Vladimir Tarasenko (shoulder) was on the ice for the fifth consecutive day at the morning skate.
+After skating the past two days, Bozak is “not feeling ready yet,” according to Berube. … RW Vladimir Tarasenko (shoulder) was on the ice for the fifth consecutive day at the morning skate.
 Taraskenko is recovering from surgery he had five months ago on his left shoulder, his third operation on the shoulder and second since Oct.
 27, 2019.

 WHAT’S NEXT